-O at a Pal Day at a face lo t' Custodial Parent of an Sometimes Infant (CMC) If the CMC perticipant was not in an At Diek Drampan, (ADD) CC I If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, At Dials Dramanas the individual may be considered for a CMJ placement.
-At-Risk Pregnancy No (ARP) If the wampn in an ADD placement gives high, she is cligible for a If the woman in an ARP placement gives birth, she is eligible for a CMC placement.
+O at a Pal Day at a Case 0 Custodial Parent of an Infant (CMC) Sometimes illiant (CiviC) If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, the individual may be considered for a CMJ placement.
+At-Risk Pregnancy No (ARP) If the control of ADD above we take a big to a large all of the force If the woman in an ARP placement gives birth, she is eligible for a CMC placement.
 See CMC above.
-Coop Managament Case Management Yes Follow-up (CMF) Individuals in a CME CME, or a CMI I may be considered for a Casa Managamant Individuals in a CMF, CMF+, or a CMU may be considered for a Case Management CMJ placement.
-However, moving from CMU, CMF+, or CMF to CMJ is only appropriate for individuals who are able to find and Follow-up Flus (CIVIF+) keep full-time employment.
-This includes individuals who may be Case Management able to work full-time, but choose to only pursue part-time work.
-Underemployed (CMU) Onderemployed (CMO) The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
+Case Management Follow-up (CMF) Yes Individuals in a CMF, CMF+, or a CMU may be considered for a Case Management CMJ placement.
+However, moving from CMU, CMF+, or CMF to Follow-up Plus (CMF+) CMJ is only appropriate for individuals who are able to find and Case Management keep full-time employment.
+This includes individuals who may be able to work full-time, but choose to only pursue part-time work.
+Underemployed (CMU) The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
 Loss of employment may indicate a hidden barrier that is making it difficult for the individual to maintain employment.
 The W-2 agency must pay particular attention to CMU, CMF+, and CMF participants who lose their jobs after only a short time.
-Case Management Sometimes Minor Parents (CMM) Cometimes iviii or i aronto (oiviivi) If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
-Case Management No Pregnant Woman (CMP) The CMP placement is for women who are pregnant and have no (3) other custodial children.
+Case Management Minor Parents (CMM) Sometimes , If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
+Case Management Pregnant Woman No (CMP) The CMP placement is for women who are pregnant and have no (0) other custodial children.
 CMJ placement is only for custodial parents.
-If the woman in an CMP placement gives birth, she is eligible for a CMC placement.
+If the woman in an CMP placement gives birth, she is eligible for a Casa Managamant CMC placement.
 See CMC above.
-Case Management Sometimes Noncustodial Parents (CMN) 1 ' If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
-Stipends for Noncustodial Parents (TSP) \ /
+Case Management Noncustodial Parents Sometimes (CMN) () If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
+Stipends for Noncustodial Parents (TSP)